 Reflection of Mourning and Respect

+Men can wear it during funerals and memorial services.
+For people of that particular culture, donning a black suit may symbolise seriousness and respect for the departed soul.
 In this instance, the black tobe represents your sympathy and support for grieving people.

 Individual Style and Statement of Fashion